scripting/feedlandSupport/README.md

 # FeedLand Support

-FeedLand an application that runs in your web browser for managing lists of feeds, sharing them with other users (both in and outside of FeedLand), and reading and sharing news.
+FeedLand an application that runs in your web browser for managing lists of feeds, sharing them with others, and reading and sharing news.

+### Questions, support

+If you have a support issue, something that isn't working properly, or you have a question about how the product works, <a href="https://github.com/scripting/feedlandSupport/issues">post an issue</a> here.
+You can also use the Slack group for the same purpose.

+If you're using FeedLand seriously, you might want to Watch this repo, to be in the flow of support questions and product updates.

+When reporting a problem, be sure it is reproducible, say what you did, expected to happen and what actually happened.
+Screen shots can be helpful, and please look in the JavaScript console in the browser to see if there are any error messages.
+That's how the software helps us pinipoint what went wrong.
+Remember also that none of the people helping you are paid to do so.
+Everyone gets respect here.

 ### Docs